ajambor91/whispernet/README.md

 - **Real-Time Monitoring**: Includes Grafana, Loki, and Promtail for application logs and metrics.
 - **Cross-Platform**: Frontend built in React.
 - **WebRTC**: Session signaling with a test TURN server.
-- **WebAssembly**: Message sanitizing and AES 256 encoding and decoding
+- **WebAssembly**: Message sanitizing and AES 256 encoding and decoding for higher security and customizability

 ---